First, Learn to Fall: One Gear Expert's Take on the Basics of Snowboarding

 Sitting on the top of the hill, strap your back foot into the back binding.
 Keep your board perpendicular to the slope, you want to stand up at a standstill.
 To stand, slide your booty close to your heels and use your leg muscles to propel your body weight upward.
 This will take practice, so don’t be afraid to ask a friend for a hand or find a different method that works for you.
 Some folks prefer to flip their board and body 180º once strapped in, so they are kneeing in the snow and looking uphill.
 Experiment and don’t be afraid to look silly!

-The folks at The Snow Pros have excellent free snowboard videos that represent what these movements look like.
+The folks at The Snow Pros have excellent resources for beginner snowboarders with free snowboard video tutorials that represent what these movements look like.
 Here, Chris from the American Association of Snowboard Instructors, walks you through the steps outlined above:

 Learn How to Stop